collective/collective.indexvocabularies/README.rst

 To add a custom tag field to your content type you will need to do the following:

 - Go to the Content Types control panel.
-   - Create a new field of type ``Multiselect``.
+   - Create a new field of type ``Multiple Choice``.
    - Save the content type.
-This will create an index for this field.
+- Go to ``portal_catalog`` in the ZMI
+   - Create a new ``KeywordIndex`` with the same name as the field you created in the previous step.
-- Go to the Dynamic Vocabularies control panel.
+- Go to the Index Vocabularies control panel.
    - Select the index dropdown and select the field you just created.
    - Save the settings.
 This creates a vocabulary that is accessed via ``collective.indexvocabularies.{your_field_name}``.
 - Go to the Content Types control panel.
    - **Note**: *Currently this is only possible via the Classic UI.*
    - Go to Content Types -> Schema and select "Edit XML Schema"